 - Physician Certification Form mailed in by your physician

-- A completed application form (physical or online)
+- A completed medical marijuana card application form (physical or online)

 - Application fee